RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

 What this does is providing the value of the leftmost expression as the first unnamed argument of the next function call, evaluate this combination and continue to the next operator.
 Rather than arguing over which style is best, it's probably best to bask in the flexibility made possible by the R language and your indefatigable developers and pick the one that's best case-by-case.
 In particular, pipes can not express more complex data flows where two flows merge or one splits.
+In the following I will alternate between these three notations (nested, assignment chaing and pipe operator) based on which seems the clearest.
+It should be safe to assume that each example can be translated into any of the three.

 ## Why you should use `plyrmr`'s `select` and `where`